Why Do Dogs Eat Other Animals Poop

 A poor-quality diet can contribute to coprophagy by not providing all the necessary nutrients.
 Ensure your dog is eating a high-quality, balanced diet that meets their nutritional requirements.
 Look for dog foods that contain a good balance of protein, carbohydrates, and fats, as well as essential vitamins and minerals.

 Consider adding digestive enzymes or probiotics to your dog's diet to improve digestion and nutrient absorption.
-These supplements can help ensure that your dog is getting the most out of their food, reducing the likelihood that they will seek out additional nutrients from feces.
+These supplements can help confirm that your dog is getting the most out of their food, reducing the likelihood that they will seek out additional nutrients from feces.

 3. Behavioral Training